 Also, I don’t buy the “relax, it’s just a beetle” bullshit.
 Torture is torture, it doesn’t matter who it’s happening to.
 None of us can imagine what it’s like to have electrodes implanted in our brain administering continuous electrical shocks…and to justify a wrong by saying it happened to something small in size, or happened to something with an exoskeleton is no excuse.
 What makes it so separate from us?
 It’s a living, breathing, procreating biological machine that feels and responds to its world…just like us.
 The only real difference between a beetle and a human is that the human falsely thinks there is a difference between the two.

-First article from Feb – insect control
+First article from Feb - insect control Article on flight control - flight control

 It is my firm belief that everyone who participated should be subject to remote control neural implants for a day, with a retarded 6 year old behind the controls.